CodeSleeve/asset-pipeline/README.md

 You could stick all your handlebar templates insde of the Laravel view but that adds up quickly so an alternative is to do,

-    <?= Asset::html('application/templates') ?>
+    <?= Asset::htmls('application/templates') ?>

 This brings in all the *.html found within the folder `app/assets/application/templates/`.
 This means your application can share all the templates with a single line of code.

 It is also possible to do something like

-    <?= Asset::html('application/templates/single-page-app-1') ?>
+    <?= Asset::htmls('application/templates/single-page-app-1') ?>
-    <?= Asset::html('application/templates/single-page-app-2') ?>
+    <?= Asset::htmls('application/templates/single-page-app-2') ?>

 If you want to have subdirectories for specific sections of your site.
-The `Asset::html` helper is recursive just like javascripts and stylesheets and will _*search 4 directories deep*_.
+The `Asset::htmls` helper is recursive just like `Assets::javascripts` and `Assts::stylesheets` and will _*search 4 directories deep*_.

+If you just want to link to a specific html page then you will need to use the singular version,

+    <?= Asset::html('application/templates/somepage.html') ?>

 ### Images?
 Fonts?
 Other files?